PranavMurali/Product_Scraper/README.md

 # Product Scraper
-## The Python3 file included will output an excel file with sheets for each product from both alibab and indiamart given as input in the input.txt file.
+## The Python3 file included will output an excel file with sheets for each product from both alibaba and indiamart given as input in the input.txt file.

 Note: India mart requires a login to scrape multiple pages and so i have set it to scrape one whole page and hence you will be limited to aroung 60 entries from IndiaMart.